Finite Population Identification and Design-Based Sensitivity Analysis: Introduction

-This is the finite population ``worst case'' identified set for ATE (following Manski's 1990 derivations), obtained by filling in the unobserved values in table \ref{table:examplePopulation} (right) with values between $[0,1]$ to either maximize or minimize the corresponding ATE value.
-However, suppose we also knew that treatment was randomly assigned.
-Unfortunately, as is well known (e.g., \citealt{Altman1985}, \citealt{GreenlandRobins1986}, and \citealt{Greenland1990}), randomization does not guarantee any kind of \emph{ex post} balance in potential outcomes.
-Hence knowledge that treatment was randomized does not shrink the finite population identified set (we formalize this in theorem \ref{thm:randomizationUseless}).
-But what if we were willing to assume that the average of the unobserved values in the dashed box are not farther than $K$ from the observed mean $(0.1+0+0.2)/3 = 0.1$ in the solid box?
-And likewise suppose we are willing to assume that the average of the unobserved values in the dashed oval are not farther than $K$ from the observed mean $(0.6+0.9+0.8)/3 = 0.77$ in the solid oval (a finite population version of an assumption proposed in \citealt{Manski2003}).
-Then for sufficiently small $K$, we can conclude that ATE is in a strictly smaller set than equation \eqref{eq:exampleNoAssumpsBounds}, where the size of this set depends on just how small $K$ is.
-That is, its length depends on just how balanced we think the average potential outcomes are between the top 3 and bottom 3 rows of table \ref{table:examplePopulation} (right).
-Step 1 of our approach is to plot these identified sets as a function of $K$, the maximal magnitude of allowed imbalance in average potential outcomes.
-The top plot in figure \ref{fig:GneezyDesignBased} shows an example (using real data; see section \ref{sec:Gneezy}).
+Although random assignment of treatment does not guarantee exact balance in finite populations, it is ``likely'' to deliver ``some'' balance.
+We formalize this idea in two steps, starting with a non-probabilistic analysis and then moving to a probabilistic analysis.
+Specifically, suppose we were willing to assume that (a) the average of the unobserved values in the dashed box is not farther than $K$ from the observed mean $(0.1+0+0.2)/3 = 0.1$ in the solid box and (b) the average of the unobserved values in the dashed oval is not farther than $K$ from the observed mean $(0.6+0.9+0.8)/3 = 0.77$ in the solid oval (a finite population version of an assumption proposed in \citealt{Manski2003}).
+We call this the \emph{$K$-approximate mean balance} assumption and derive the identified set for ATE under this assumption in theorem \ref{thm:KapproxiBalanceATEset}, which we denote by $\Theta_I(K)$.
+For sufficiently small $K$, we can conclude that ATE is in a strictly smaller set than equation \eqref{eq:exampleNoAssumpsBounds}, where the size of this set depends on $K$, the maximal magnitude of imbalance between the treatment and control groups.
+Note, in particular, that ATE is point identified if $K=0$ (exact balance), as in infinite population analyses, although exact balance is implausible for small finite $N$, as discussed earlier.

+The top plot in figure \ref{fig:GneezyDesignBased} shows an example of these identified sets $\Theta_I(K)$ as a function of $K$ (using real data; see section \ref{sec:Gneezy}).
 By examining how these sets change with $K$, we can examine the sensitivity of conclusions about ATE to assumptions about the magnitude of the \emph{realized} differences in average potential outcomes across the treatment and control group.
+These sets provide a non-probabilistic approach to quantifying uncertainty about ATE.

+Researchers may be unsure how to select plausible values of $K$, however.
+In order for $\Theta_I(K)$ to contain the true ATE, $K$ must be weakly larger than the \emph{true}, but unknown magnitude of imbalance between the treatment and control groups, which we denote by $K^\text{true,max}$ (e.g., it is $\max \{0.13, 0.1\}$ in table \ref{table:examplePopulation}).
+Consequently, we next use random assignment of treatment to probabilistically quantify uncertainty in $K^\text{true,max}$.
+We use this to calibrate values of $K$, which will lead to a probabilistic quantification of uncertainty in ATE.